top of page

 Post-Treatment Observation

-After any procedure, whether endoscopic removal, surgical excision, or cryotherapy, it's essential to keep a close eye on your dog for any signs of complications.
+After any procedure, whether endoscopic removal or surgical excision, it's essential to keep a close eye on your dog for any signs of complications.
 This includes excessive bleeding, severe pain, or signs of infection such as swelling, redness, or discharge.

 Dietary Adjustments